Disneyland One Day Itinerary [2024]

 • Toontown (2) - Mickey & Minnie’s Runaway Railway, Roger Rabbit’s Car Toon Spin

-• Adventureland / New Orleans Square / Frontierland (3) - Big Thunder Mountain Railroad, Haunted Mansion, Indiana Jones Adventure
+• Adventureland / New Orleans Square / Frontierland (3) - Big Thunder Mountain Railroad, Indiana Jones Adventure, Pirates of the Caribbean (presumably temporary replacement for Haunted Mansion until that Lightning Lane returns late 2024)

 • Star Wars Galaxy’s Edge (1) - Millennium Falcon: Smugglers Run

-Since we support getting Genie+, our plan for the day is usually going to involve booking a Lightning Lane in Genie+, filling the time before it with other attractions, riding it, and repeating the process.
+Since we support getting Multi Pass, our plan for the day is usually going to involve booking a Lightning Lane in Multi Pass, filling the time before it with other attractions, riding it, and repeating the process.

 • Main Street USA (2) - Disneyland Railroad, Main Street Vehicles